ssbc/rooms2/docs/Alias/Registration.md

 #### Malicious [internal user](../Stakeholders/Internal%20user.md)

-The reason why there can be only one alias for SSB ID is to prevent a malicious internal user from exhausting many or all possible aliases in case the room accidentally allows such malicious user to become an internal user.
-Arguably, some room implementations could choose to relax this choice, perhaps to allow different aliases for an internal user, that covers typographic mistakes such as `aliec`, `alicce`.
-For the time being, it seems sensible that each internal user can receive only one alias.
+A malicious internal user could take many or all possible aliases in case the room accidentally allows such malicious user to become an internal user.
+Arguably, some room implementations could choose to allow only one alias per internal user, and that would still be compliant with this spec.

 ### Malicious [room admin](../Stakeholders/Room%20admin.md)